estherk15/gr-frontend/Notes.md

 you need to make a create book function

 FILTER / SORT
-- I don't know what you did since yesterday, but now the radio buttons aren't working!
+- I don't know what you did since yesterday, but now the radio buttons aren't working

+BOOK CONTENT CONTAINER
+- there's an error because you're mapping through the array of authors but not giving it a key